 UNCG Undergraduate Research and Creativity Award

 The UNCG Undergraduate Research and Creativity Award (URCA) is designed to help faculty and students partner in meaningful projects that result in advances in understanding within their discipline.
 Support can be used to help defray the cost of material expenses and/or related travel, or can be used to provide a stipend for the students.
-The general URCA program is funded through the indirect costs generated by external grants awarded to UNCG.
-Many faculty in the department have been successful in securing these awards.
+There are rounds of funding for Spring, Summer and Fall each year with associated deadlines.
+More info.

 Undergraduate Research Award in Mathematics and Statistics